-Because of these potential market fluctuations, bookies will try to build an even bigger percentage in for themselves when compiling a book.
-Using our 10-horse race as an example again, bookies may well price-up all horses at 7/1 to start with to allow then to cut and push out odds according to demand and supply.
+Because of these potential market fluctuations, bookies will try to build an even bigger percentage for themselves when compiling a book.
+Using our 10-horse race as an example again, bookies may well price up all horses at 7/1 to start with to allow them to cut and push out odds according to demand and supply.

 Bookmaking is a competitive industry and bookmakers are all trying to get a bigger share of the betting industry’s multi-million-pound turnover.
 In an ideal world, bookmakers would compile books on races that would allow them to make a profit no matter which horse won.
 But that’s not as easy as it sounds.

 The fact other bookmakers offer better odds on some selections means those bookmakers will take the most money on those horses.
 They must also compete with betting exchanges where punters are free to offer odds to other punters.
 That’s why many modern bookmakers must take more of a chance on some races than they’d like to.

 Modern bookmakers often must stick their neck on the line more than they used to, taking a strong opinion on a race and watching their satchel swell or empty on the back of their judgement.

 This is especially true of on-course bookmakers, as racecourse crowds can often vary wildly at different racecourses.
 Crowds at the likes of the Cheltenham Festival and Royal Ascot will often be made up of real racing buffs, ones that will part with place big bets on favourites that have proved themselves at the top level.